morgantaschuk/markdown-resume/README.md

     npm install -g markdown-pdf

 Also requires bash.

-Tested on Ubuntu 16.04.
+Tested on Ubuntu 16.04, 18.04, and MacOSX Mohave.

 ## Usage

-For the most basic build:
+For the most basic resume build:

     ./build_resume.sh DIR

 Where DIR is the location of your Markdown files.
-They need to be named specifically
+They need to be named specifically.

+If you want to build a cover letter:

+    ./make_pdf.sh FILE

+Where FILE is a Markdown file.

 ## No, really.
 Usage